Language selection

 Ottawa, ON K1P 1H7

 All payments of penalty amounts are to be made payable to the Receiver General for Canada.
-Payments can be made in the form of a certified cheque, money order, or bank draft.
+Payments must be made in the form of a certified cheque, money order, or bank draft.

-If an RE pays the penalty indicated in the notice of violation, the RE is deemed to have committed the violations specified, and the AMP process ends.
+If a reporting entity pays the penalty indicated in the notice of violation, the reporting entity is deemed to have committed the violations specified, and the administrative monetary penalty process ends.

 Representations to FINTRAC’s Director and CEO

-If an RE requests a review, FINTRAC's Director and CEO will decide on the balance of probabilities whether the RE committed the violation or not; and may impose the penalty proposed in the notice of violation, a lesser penalty or no penalty.
+If a reporting entity requests a review, FINTRAC's Director and CEO will decide on the balance of probabilities whether the reporting entity committed the violation or not; and may impose the penalty proposed in the notice of violation or a lesser penalty.
 A notice of decision will be issued to communicate the Director and CEO's decision and the reasons behind it.

 Failure to pay or make representations and notice of penalty

-If you receive a notice of violation and do not pay or make representations to FINTRAC's Director and CEO within 30 days, the AMP process will end, the violations will be upheld and a notice of penalty will be issued.
+If you receive a notice of violation and do not pay or make representations to FINTRAC's Director and CEO within 30 days, the administrative monetary penalties process will end, the violations will be upheld and a notice of penalty will be issued.

 Notice of decision and right of appeal

-The AMP process ends when an RE pays the penalty imposed in the notice of decision, or does not appeal the Director and CEO's decision within 30 days.
+The administrative monetary penalty process ends when a reporting entity pays the penalty imposed in the notice of decision, or does not appeal the Director and CEO's decision within 30 days.

 Should the Director and CEO not issue a notice of decision within 90 days of receiving your representation for review, you may appeal the proposed penalty in Federal Court within 30 days.